-Octave pedals, as the name suggests, produce octaves above and/or below the determined pitch of the input signal.
+As the name suggests, Octave pedals produce octaves above and/or below the determined pitch of the input signal.

 The octave pedal was the first type of “pitch-shifter” to be invented and is the most popular type of pitch-shift circuit to this day.
 This effect can be achieved via analog or digital means.